How To Change DNS Server [All Platforms]

 2. Navigate to the section labeled “This connection uses the following items.”

 3. In this section, find Internet Protocol Version 4 (TCP/IPv4) or Internet Protocol Version 6 (TCP/IPv6).
-The protocol you use will have a tick next to it.

-4. Select that protocol and click Properties.
+5. Select that protocol > Properties.

 properties of network protocol